 Pangaea global connections is an online journal of student work related to global issues.
 The mission of Pangaea is to provide an informative reliable academic journal that focuses on the increase and significance of globalization through the lens of St. Edward’s students.
 Their experience and research are useful in helping the reader gain new understanding of the global relationships in our world.

-This year, Pangaea will be published online only.
+Pangaea will now be published online only.
 We are allowing student authors to write articles in the format of their scholastic discipline as guided by their faculty sponsor.

 Library of Congress Registry